thcorre/phnog2025-workshop/README.md

   - a Transit/Peering setup with RPKI available on PE1
   - Linux clients are attached to both the GRT and VPRN services allowing a full mesh of traffic.
 - IXP DC lab:
-  - DC1: a CLOS model
+  - a CLOS model:
     - 2x spines (spine1|spine2) and 3 leaf switches (leaf1|leaf2|leaf3)
-  - DC2: a single leaf (leaf21) to demonstrate Data Center Interconnect usecases
   - IPv6 BGP unnumbered configured in the underlay
-  - DCGW Integration:
+  - DCGW Integration in the DC (dcgw1|dcgw2)
-    - DC1: PE2 and PE3
-    - DC2: PE1 and PE4
-  - a Data Center interconnect using a MPLS IP-VPN (EVPN/IPVPN integration):
-    - VPRN "DCI" and EVPN/VPLS "IPVRF201" and EVPN/VPLS "IPVRF202"
   - a fully working telemetry stack (gNMIc/prometheus/grafana)
   - Linux clients are attached to both the GRT and VPRN services allowing a full mesh of traffic.
+- ISP SRv6 FlexAlgo lab:

 ### Help!
 I've bricked my lab, how do I redeploy?